tiacsys/bridle/boards/cytron/maker_rp2040/doc/index.rst

 ------------------

-Use a SEGGER JLink debug probe and follow the instruction in :ref:`Building, Flashing and Debugging <zephyr:west-debugging>`.
+Use a SEGGER JLink debug probe and follow the instruction in :zephyr:ref:`Building, Flashing and Debugging <west-debugging>`.

 Using OpenOCD
 -------------

 Install OpenOCD as described for flashing the board.

-Here is an example for debugging the :zephyr:code-sample:`zephyr:blinky` application.
+Here is an example for debugging the :zephyr:code-sample:`blinky` application.

 .. zephyr-app-commands::
-   :zephyr-app: zephyr/samples/basic/blinky
+   :app: zephyr/samples/basic/blinky
    :board: cytron_maker_pi_rp2040
    :build-dir: cytron_maker_rp2040
    :maybe-skip-config: